-A study of social harms perpetrated by persons of power and influence.
+This course offers a study of social harms perpetrated by persons of power and influence.
 Theoretical approaches for understanding elite deviance and legal issues in definition, investigation, prosecution, and sentencing will be considered.
 Specific crimes of the powerful will be explored, including through case studies.